jonflacke/hedgehog/README.md

 ```

 ##### Searching / Filtering
 You can search/filter on any column through a variety of common criteria.
+To allow databases with column names such as "page" or "sort", you must prefix the criteria with the word "filter".
 With "equals" being the default, all other parameters are specified using dot-notation.
 Some of these supported criteria **will not work on every data type** as many do not make sense (i.e. "less than" on a "boolean", "greatest" on a "string").
 Currently there is no error checking for this and it needs developed - all are still usable but the app will throw an error if an inappropriate combination is used.
 The current list of supported criteria is:
 - equals
 - not equal
 - like